JDBFinanceGraduate/DEFAULTING/README.md

-# DEFAULTING
+# DEFAULTERS
-ANALYZING DEFAULTING CREDIT CARD PAYERS USING SQL AND TBLEAU
+Analyzing deafaulting credit card payers using SQL and Tableau